laforge49/JActor2/README.md

 Reactors can be closed and when they are, all pending requests sent to them are passed back a [ReactorClosedException](http://www.agilewiki.org/docs/api/org/agilewiki/jactor2/core/reactors/ReactorClosedException.html).
-And once closed, all subsequent requests immediately receive a ReactorClosedException.
+And once closed, all subsequent requests immediately receive a ReactorClosedException as well.

 When JActor detects a problem that can result in corrupted state while a request is being processed, the default reaction is to log the problem and close the reactor.
 Some examples: